aiven/aiven-docs/docs/platform/concepts/enhanced-compliance-env.md

 VPC is shared and the managed environment is logically separated from the standard Aiven deployment environment.
 This decreases the blast radius of the environment to prevent inadvertent data sharing.
-Furthermore, users of an ECE **must** encrypt all data prior to reaching an Aiven service.
+Furthermore, users of an ECE **must** encrypt all the protected data prior to reaching an Aiven service.
 As part of the increased compliance of the environment, enhanced logging is enabled for - `stderr`, `stout`, and `stdin`.